SaffatHasan/CICD-Talk/docs/slides.md

 ---

-# How is it useful?
+# How is it Useful?

 - Slowing down is boring
 - Focus on the important stuff